 All TouchMath materials are 100% guaranteed for one year.

-Your success is important to us.
-Our Training Program materials ensure that each participant has an interactive, multisensory learning experience.
+The Training Program materials ensure that each participant has an interactive, multisensory learning experience.
 Participants will be learning the TouchMath approach in the same way they will later teach it to their students.
 The more involved you are, the more you will gain from the event.
 All materials are FREE and meant to be kept for later reference.

 What participants receive: